laniakita/rehype-fn-citation-spacer/README.md

 ## Contributing

-Proper guidelines coming soon!
-However, in the mean time, feel free to submit a PR!
+Contributions are welcome!
+So, Feel free to submit a PR!
 Just make sure to include a brief summary of what you've changed/added, and why.

-Once it's submitted, I'll try to review/merge it when I can.
-Thank you!
+### Reporting Bugs

+If something's not working right, please don't hesitate to [open an issue](https://github.com/laniakita/rehype-citation-spacer/issues/new) with the _bug_ label (or other relevant label(s)).
+Likewise, please make sure to include the following in your bug report:

+- Describe what happened.
+- Describe the environment where this occurred (OS, Node.js version, etc.).
+- The console output generated by using `verboseErr: true` in your configuration.

+### Suggesting New Features

+If you've got an idea, I'd love to hear about it.
+Just [create a new issue](https://github.com/laniakita/rehype-citation-spacer/issues/new) with the _enhancement_ label (or other relevant label(s)).